mP1/walkingkooka-spreadsheet-server/README.md

 #### expression function(s)

-These end points may be used to work with available ExpressionFuntion(s)
+These end points may be used to work with available ExpressionFunction(s)

 - **GET** /api/spreadsheet/$spreadsheet-id/expression-function